2sh/base-formatter/README.md

 base120.decode({ isNegative: false, integer: [ 3 ], fraction: [ 80, 96, 24, 41, 57 ], exponent: 3 })
 // 6347544.345625
 ```
-(decimal.js values can also be encoded for more precision.)